 Carolyn is the President and Chief Executive Officer of the Minnesota Health Action Group.
 As a nationally recognized health care thought leader, she guides diverse initiatives to support and improve the system to ensure consumers are receiving high-quality care at the right time, in the right place, and at the right price.
 Coalition members from more than 50 public and private employers share Carolyn’s dedication to driving essential health care market reform.

 Carolyn was previously a director of Human Resources, responsible for Benefits, Risk Management, and Human Resource Information Systems at Target Corporation.
-She is currently Chair of the Consensus Standards Approval Committee and serves on the Cost and Resource Use Standing Committee for the National Quality Forum.
+She is currently on the Consensus Standards Approval Committee and the Cost and Resource Use Standing Committee for the National Quality Forum (NQF).
 Carolyn is past Chair of the National Business Coalition on Health and served on the NCQA Standards Committee for eight years.
 She also participates as a member of the National Advisory Council to the California Health Benefits Review Program, sits on the Multi-Payer Alignment Task Force for Minnesota’s Accountable Health Model, and has served as interim Program Director of the Minnesota Chartered Value Exchange.

 Carolyn has a B.S. in Environmental and Public Health from the University of Wisconsin at Eau Claire and over 35 years of experience in occupational health and safety, risk management, and health care.
 Carolyn’s most popular blogs include, “Is Health Care Transparency Truly Possible?”
 Summit Adds Momentum to Health Care Affordability Debate,” and “Excellence in Health Care Can be a Reality for All Minnesotans.”
 To view all of The Action Group blogs, please click here.

-Deb is Vice President with the Minnesota Health Action Group.
-In this role, she leads program development, management and administration of Minnesota Bridges to Excellence, a highly regarded program recognizing clinics across Minnesota for delivering optimal care.
-In addition, she is directly involved in major Action Group initiatives, including the organization’s annual Employer Benefits Survey, Community Dialogues, and member meetings.
-Deb also represents employers/purchasers on Minnesota Community Measurement’s Measurement and Reporting Committee (MARC), Measure Review Committee (MRC), and Cost Technical Advisory Committee (TAG).
+Deb is Vice President of the Minnesota Health Action Group.
+In this role, she is directly involved in major Action Group initiatives, including the Mental Health Learning Network, Annual Employer Benefits Survey, Annual Employer Leadership Summit, Community Dialogues, and member meetings.
+She collaborates with other purchasers nationally by representing The Action Group on work groups led by the National Alliance of Healthcare Purchaser Coalitions.
+Deb also represents employers/purchasers on Minnesota Community Measurement’s Measurement and Reporting Committee (MARC), Measure Review Committee (MRC), and Cost Technical Advisory Committee (TAG), for which is the 2017/2018 chair.
+Additionally, she participates on the Minnesota Department of Health’s Health Care Homes Financial Sustainability work group.

 Deb has a B.S. in Business Administration from Valparaiso University, and an M.B.A. in Finance from the University of Wisconsin—Madison.